Smrtnyk/Firetable/README.md

   - Role-based access control for users

 - Event Planning
     - Floor plan designer with customizable elements (DJ booths, sofas, tables and much more)
+        - Create unique layouts for each property
+        - Customize floor plans for specific events
+        - Real-time editing and adjustment capabilities
+        - Rich selection of venue elements and furnishings
   - Event scheduling and management
   - Guest list creation and management